zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 692.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at eslpod.com.
-Download the Lear ning Guide for this episode to help you improve your English faster than ever.
+Download the Learning Guide for this episode to help you improve your English faster than ever.

 This episode is called “Recommending Someone for a Job.”
 It’s a dialogue between Harry and Judy.
 Let’s get started.